Awaish-prog/openFabricAiTest/openfabricAITest.md

 * The AI generates an image based on the provided prompt.
 * The image is displayed in the image display box.

+#### Test Case ID: TF002

+Test Case Name: Customize Display Functionality

+Test Objective: Verify that the "Customize Display" button in the settings tab allows users to resize and relocate the prompt input, run button, and image box.

+Preconditions:

+* The ArtFabric app is accessible.
+* The user is logged into the application.
+* The settings tab is open.

+Test Steps:

+* Click on the "Customize Display" button in the settings tab.
+* Attempt to resize the prompt input, run button, and image box to different dimensions.
+* Relocate the prompt input, run button, and image box to different positions on the screen.
+* Save the changes or apply the customization.

+Expected Result:

+* The "Customize Display" mode is activated, allowing the user to resize and relocate the prompt input, run button, and image box.
+* The resizing and relocation actions are reflected on the screen.
+* The changes are successfully applied and persisted when saved.